-Cupping is known to aid detoxification, improve blood and energy flow in the body, and has the effect of relaxing even the tightest of muscles.
+Cupping is believed to aid detoxification, improve blood and energy flow in the body, and have the effect of relaxing even the tightest of muscles.

 For information on how to make an appointment for Chinese Cupping, please click here.

-Moxibustion is a traditional Chinese Medicine therapy which uses 'moxa' made from a Chinese Herb called Aiye, or Mugwort.
+Moxibustion is a Traditional Chinese Medicine therapy which uses 'moxa' made from a Chinese Herb called Aiye, or Mugwort.
 The herb is aged, and then processed into a cigar-shaped stick, which is the moxa.
 It is then lit with fire, and the smouldering moxa is used to apply heat indirectly to the skin surface above specific acupuncture points.
-Moxibustion is used to warm meridians, and stimulate circulation by inducing the flow of qi (vital energy) and blood.
-It is very useful for treating conditions associated with 'cold' or 'yang deficiency', and is commonly employed for infertility and the treatment of malposition of the foetus (baby in breech position).
+Moxibustion is used to warm meridians, and believed to stimulate circulation by inducing the flow of qi (vital energy) and blood.
+It can be very useful for treating conditions associated with 'cold' or 'yang deficiency', and is commonly employed for infertility and the treatment of malposition of the foetus (baby in breech position).